ControlSystemStudio/phoebus/app/display/editor/doc/widgets_order.rst

 * Use the "Widget Tree" to drag/drop widgets witin the order

 * Select either the widget background or a group widget, then invoke the "Sort Widgets" option from the context menu.
-This will sort the immediate child widgets of the display or of a group by position, ordering them left to right and top to bottom.
+This will sort the widgets of the display or of a group by position, ordering them left to right and top to bottom.
   If widgets share the same position, they are ordered by name.
   This can be a quick way to establish a useful "TAB" order, but it may not result in the desired order of overlapping widgets, which requires either manual adjustment or setting widget names that aid in the sort.